ansonmela/InHome/README.md

 ### Getting Started

-1. Download this repo to your local machine.
+1. Download or clone this repo to your local machine.
 2. Change directory to the level with the package.json file.
 3. Run ```npm install``` to install all the necessary dependencies and get your node_modules into the project to have it ready for start up.
 4. Then run ```npm test``` to see the integration tests in action, the tests make a call to each endpoint to verify the proper request/response flow is achieved for this API.